jiggy-ai/pair/README.md

 ### Commands

+- `help` - Display this help message
 - `/file <path>`: Load a file's content into the model context by providing its path.
 - `/cd <path>`: Change the current working directory to the specified path.
+- `/status`:  - Show the status of the OPENAI_API_KEY and the model being used

 To use the special commands, simply type the command followed by the appropriate path or command in the REPL.